Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Declarative Typing Specification

 We present the formal theory and metatheory of $\maybelang$, a refined variant of the polymorphic reachability type system $\polylang$ \cite{DBLP:journals/pacmpl/WeiBJBR24}.
-Serving as the specification for our algorithmic development, $\maybelang$ features self-aware subtyping to support type conversions involving self-references, and is built upon algorithmic contexts with qualifier holes.
+To serve as a specification for our algorithmic development, $\maybelang$ adopts shallow, dual-component reference types \cite{DBLP:journals/pacmpl/0001HJBR25}, introduces combined type-and-qualifier subtyping (\Cref{sec:subtyping}), and uses algorithmic contexts with qualifier holes.
 The type system and its soundness proofs are fully mechanized in Lean 4.
 In the following sections, we detail the design of $\maybelang$, and briefly discuss its metatheory in \Cref{sec3:meta}.
-A comparison between $\maybelang$ and $\polylang$ \cite{DBLP:journals/pacmpl/WeiBJBR24} is provided in the {supplemental material}.